ChadwickBroski/generic-clicker-game/README.md

 If you have find any bugs or have ideas, open an issue in this github repo.
 - Make sure you type out the bug or idea in detail.
+- Keep your game name in the issue.
+You might get a tag for your help.

 ## How to play
 Play this game on [chadwickbroski.github.io/generic-clicker-game](https://chadwickbroski.github.io/generic-clicker-game).